narcode/codeklavier/README.md

 # CodeKlavier
 ### Live coding with the piano as interface.

+#v0.2.1 enhancements in development:
+* tweaks for IN-SONORA presentation in late March
+* implementation of configparser
+* commandline arguments for codeklavier startup
+* dynamic mapping
+* dual display for motippets

 An open source project by Felipe Ignacio Noriega and Anne Veinberg.
 Supported By **Stimuleringsfonds Creatieve Industrie NL**

 CodeKlavier development started in April 2017 and currently has two prototypes (newest on top):